 COLORADO AND UTAH ARE BETTER THAN MONTANA

 It may be hard to believe, but there are places in America where you don't have to fight through crowds and urbanization is still at its beginning stages.
 Places where the average person will say hello and greet you with a smile on the trail, and where you can get away from it all.
-Bozeman is one of those places, unspoiled by the urban sprawl that you see along Colorado's front range or Utah's I-15 corridor.
-You can drive 15 minutes from Downtown Bozeman and feel like you are in the middle of nowhere.
+Bozeman is one of those places—unspoiled by the urban sprawl that you see along Colorado's front range or Utah's I-15 corridor.
+You can drive 15 minutes from downtown Bozeman and feel like you're in the middle of nowhere.
 You can easily get first tracks on a powder day or find an open seat at a local brewery and spin tales with the bartender.
-Yes, Bozeman is growing, and yes, tourists are visiting the area, but we aren't even close in comparison to Park City or Breckenridge.
-Bozeman is still an authentic mountain community with a thriving economy and a local population that loves to ski and be outdoors.
-If you have your mind set on Colorado or Utah, then maybe Bozeman isn't for you.
-But, if you want a genuine experience where you can still connect with nature, the mountains, and the local community, Bozeman will live up to the hype.
+Yes Bozeman is growing, and yes, tourists are visiting the area, but we aren't even close in comparison to Park City or Breckenridge.
+Bozeman is still an authentic mountain community with a thriving economy and a local population that loves to ski and enjoy the outdoors.
+If you have your mind set on Colorado or Utah, maybe Bozeman isn't for you; but if you want a genuine experience where you can still connect with nature, the mountains, and the local community, Bozeman will live up to the hype.

 MONTANA IS BEHIND WHEN IT COMES TO TRAVEL